lachrist/linvail/README.md

 ## Discussion

-[Aran](https://github.com/lachrist/aran) and program instrumentation in general is good for introspecting the control flow and tracking pointers.
+[Aran](https://github.com/lachrist/aran) and program instrumentation in general is good for introspecting the control flow and pointers data flow.
-Things become more difficult when the analysis has to reason about primitive values as well.
+Things become more difficult when reasoning about primitive value data flow is involved.
-For instance, there is no way at the JavaScript language level to differentiate two `null` values even though they have a different origin.
+For instance, there is no way at the JavaScript language level to differentiate two `null` values even though they have different origins.
 This restriction strikes every JavaScript primitive values because they are inlined into different parts of the program's state -- e.g the environment and the value stack.
 All of these copying blur the concept of a primitive value's identity and lifetime.
-On the contrary, objects can be properly differentiated based on their address in the store.
+By opposition, objects can be properly differentiated based on their address in the store.
 Such situation happens in almost every mainstream programming languages.
 We now discuss several strategies to provide an identity to primitive values:
 * *Shadow States*: